dynamoose/dynamoose/docs/_docs/model.md

 `options` parameters:

 - `update` (boolean): Will return the object deleted (default: false), if set to false and no object was deleted this function will fail silently.
+- `returnRequest` (boolean): Will resolve with the request object instead of making the request (default: false)

 ### model.delete([options, ]callback)